Exmouth to Perth Road Trip – Ningaloo Coast, Coral Bay & Kalbarri

 1) The effortless drift snorkel, where you simply enter at the southern end and float north.
 2) Alternatively, for a shorter and more sheltered experience, perfect for beginners and families, we opted for a bay snorkel, swimming out from the calm, protected section of the bay.

-Living on the East Coast of Australia, we’re used to watching breathtaking sun and moonrises over the ocean.
-Seeing the sun setting over the water, however, was a rare and special moment for us.
+Living on the East Coast of Australia, we’re used to watching spectacular sun and moonrises over the ocean.
+Seeing the sun set into the water, instead, was a rare and magical moment, one that made this west coast experience feel truly special.

 Then, we went on our first boat tour at the Ningaloo Reef with Ningaloo Glass Bottom Boat from Exmouth.
 During the tour, we had the chance to test out our snorkelling skills.
 It was a well-organised experience, and we would highly recommend it to others.